tytydraco/yessleep/out/Were_building_an_army_of_monsters_to_fight_something_worse_Ive_got_one_hour_before_all_hell_breaks_loose.md

 *She simply laid down another card in her eternal game of solitaire and said, with a voice soft as powdered dust, “That’s nice.
 How are your stories coming, dear?”*

 *Her emptiness broke me in a way nothing else had.
 It was worse than a dead father.
 More terrible than a dreadful Hatter.
-It was a taunting reminder of my loneliness, that aching void that existed in a heart so vast.*
+It was a taunting reminder of my loneliness, that aching void within.*

 *The next day, I returned to the brook desperate and weeping.
 But the threshold was gone.*

 *Wonderland would no longer open.*

-*So I returned home and brought the typewriter to the kitchen table.
-Sat beside my mother as she hummed and played, and confessed, with more shame than I had ever known, that the machine was broken.
-I'd somehow ruined it.*
+*Heartbroken, I returned home.
+Sat beside my mother as she hummed and played, and confessed, with more shame than I had ever known, that the typewriter would no longer make magic.
+I'd ruined it.*

 *She looked up—truly looked, as though surfacing from beneath deep water.
 Her eyes met mine, and for a moment, I saw her again.
 The woman who once told stories.
 The one who had loved me.*

 *“It isn’t broken, dear,” she said gently.
 “It simply needs love, as all stories do.”*

-*That word struck something in me.
-Love.
+*That word struck something in me.*

+*Love.
 As though it were a spell I had long since forgotten how to cast.*

-*I asked what she meant, but she was already drifting—retreating into her cards, into her haze, as though the brief gleam of lucidity had been no more than the sun slipping behind a cloud.*
+*I asked what she meant, but she was already drifting—retreating into her cards, into her haze.*

-*And so I sat there, unmoving, as the weight of it all pressed down upon me—silent and infinite, like fresh earth heaped over a coffin.
-The world itself had grown too large, too cruel.
+*And so I sat there, unmoving, as the weight of it all pressed down upon me.
 The silence had thickened into something bodily, and the typewriter before me—once my sanctuary, once my sword—lay quiet, cold, and hungering.*

 *For I had no love left to give it.*

 *All whom I had once entrusted with my heart had wounded me in return.*

-*My father, with his fists of scripture.*

-*My mother, with her absence and her dreaming.*
+*My father.*

+*My mother.*

-*Even the Hare, with his cowardice and stammers.*
+*Even the Hare.*

 *Yet I suspected the machine did not care whom it drank from, so long as the love was real.*

-*And so, with hands trembling as though some ghost had passed through me, I reached out and took the only love I still possessed.*
+*And so, with trembling hands, I reached out and took the only love I still possessed.*

-*I guided my mother’s fingers toward the keys—fingers that had once plaited my hair, that had once written fables beneath candlelight—and I asked, in a voice softer than prayer, whether she still loved me as she once had, before madness and melancholy had stolen her gaze.*
+*I guided my mother’s fingers toward the keys—fingers that had once plaited my hair, that had once written fables beneath candlelight—and I asked, in a voice softer than prayer, whether she still adored me as she once had,.*

-*And in that instant—oh, that fleeting, golden instant—she smiled.
-Truly smiled.*
+*And in that instant—oh, that fleeting, golden instant—she smiled.*

 *Her eyes found mine.
 Clear.
 Present.
 Alive.*